Attentional Prototype Inference for Few-Shot Segmentation: Related Work

-Few-shot semantic segmentation aims to segment images from arbitrary classes by learning transferable knowledge from scarce annotated support images, which has recently gained popularity in computer vision due to its promise in practical applications.
-Shaban et al. \cite{shaban2017one_bmvc} introduced the first few-shot segmentation network based on a two-branch architecture, which uses a support branch to predict the parameters of the last layer of the query branch for segmentation.
-Recent works \cite{dong2018few_pl,zhang2019pyramid,zhang2018sg_sgone,rakelly2018conditional_cofcn,siam2019amp_amp} also follow this two-branch architecture for few-shot semantic segmentation.
-Dong and Xing \cite{dong2018few_pl} generalized the idea of prototype networks~\cite{snell2017prototypical} from few-shot recognition for few-shot segmentation.
+Few-shot segmentation aims to segment images from arbitrary classes by learning transferable knowledge from scarce annotated support images, which has recently gained popularity in computer vision applications.
+Shaban \etal~\cite{shaban2017one_bmvc} introduced the first few-shot segmentation network based on a two-branch architecture, which uses a support branch to predict the parameters of the last layer of the query branch for segmentation.
+Recent works \cite{siam2019amp_amp} also follow this two-branch architecture for few-shot segmentation.
+Dong \etal~\cite{dong2018few_pl} generalized the idea of prototype networks~\cite{snell2017prototypical} from few-shot recognition for few-shot segmentation.
 They designed the PLNet, in which the first branch learns a prototype vector that takes images and annotations as input and outputs the prototype.
 Meanwhile, the second branch takes both a new image and the prototype as input and outputs the segmentation mask.
-Since then, prototype-based methods have been further developed using different strategies \cite{zhang2018sg_sgone,rakelly2018conditional_cofcn,siam2019amp_amp,wang2019panet_panet,zhang2019canet_canet}.
-Rakelly et al. \cite{rakelly2018conditional_cofcn} concatenated the pooled support features and the query image to generate the segmentation maps.
-Zhang et al. \cite{zhang2018sg_sgone} introduced a masked average pooling operation to extract the representative prototype vector from the support images and then estimated the cosine similarity between the extracted vector and the query feature map for predicting the segmentation map.
-These works have demonstrated the effectiveness of prototype learning for few-shot semantic segmentation.
-However, a deterministic prototype vector is not sufficiently representative for capturing the categorical concepts of objects, and therefore can cause bias and reduced generalization when objects in the same categories varies.
-Hu et al. \cite{hu2019attention_a-mcg} adopted a spatial attention for the integration of multi-scale context features between support and query images, which highlights context information from several scales.
-The democratized graph attention mechanism~\cite{wang2020few} is introduced to establish the robust correspondence between the support set and query images, which is coincident with~\cite{liu2020crnet}.
-To achieve the sufficient representation for the class prototype, Yang et al.~\cite{yang2020prototype} designed prototype mixture models to correlate diverse image regions with multiple prototypes.
-Similar ideas were proposed in~\cite{liu2020part, siam2020weakly} at the same period.
-Tian et al. ~\cite{tian2020pfenet} proposed the feature enrichment module to overcome spatial in consistency.
-Other advanced works~\cite{fan2020fgn, tian2020dif} conjoin the few-shot learning paradigm with instance segmentation.
-In this work, we develop a variational attention mechanism by placing a distribution over the attention vector, which enables the model to better capture the appearance variation of individual objects.
+Since then, prototype-based methods have been further developed using different strategies \cite{li2021adaptive, okazawa2022interclass}.